hero media

 No matter where you hop on, the route winds through the Royal National Park, sweeping up expansive Pacific Ocean and escarpment views before hitting Kiama anywhere between 12:30pm and 1:10pm.
 Guests will spend about three to four hours exploring Kiama’s magnetism before jumping back on board to depart at 4:20pm.
 Guests will arrive back at their return stop just after 7pm.

-What to bring on a Kiama Picnic Train journey
+What should I bring on a Kiama Picnic Train journey?

 comfortable seating in the 'N' type carriage onboard Kiama picnic train